ionic-team/capacitor-docs/docs/main/vs-code-ext/3-build-and-run.md

 The feature (`Settings` > `Use HTTPS`) will create a certificate and serve your application using HTTPS.
 Instructions to trust the certificate on web, iOS and Android are displayed.

-The option to serve your application via `HTTPS` is requires if you make Web API calls that require a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) like [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation).
+The option to serve your application via `HTTPS` is required if you make Web API calls that require a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) like [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation).

 :::note
 This feature is currently only available with Angular projects and will temporarily install [a plugin](https://github.com/jcesarmobile/ssl-skip) due to a quirk with the Android web view not trusting user installed CA Certificates.